 These registers specify input or output mode for the port in 1-bit units.

 These registers can be set by a 1-bit or 8-bit memory manipulation instruction.

-When port pins are used as alternate-function pins, set the port mode register by referencing 4.5 Settings of Port Mode Register and Output Latch When Using Alternate Function.
+When port pins are used as alternate-function pins, set the port mode register and output latch as shown in Table 4-4.